Eight Forest Lane

 Step-By-Step Instructions

-This is a super simple one pot pasta situation.
-Start by getting a large, heavy based pot or saucepan and fill it with water.
-Bring to a boil and salt well, then add your pasta and cook it until 2 minutes less than it’s recommended cook time.
+Step 1: Fill a large, heavy based pot or saucepan with water and bring it to a boil.
+Salt it well, then add the pasta and cook until 2 minutes less than the recommended time on the packet.

-Once its at this point, add in the frozen peas and your chopped broccoli to the pot with the pasta and cook for the final 2 minutes or until the pasta and broccoli are cooked.
+Step 2: Add the frozen peas and chopped broccoli to the pot with the pasta and cook for the final 2 minutes, or until the pasta and broccoli are cooked.

 Recipe FAQs